borodust/borodust.github.io/projects/trivial-gamekit/manual.md

-methods. [`#'act`](#gamekit-act) is used for updaing your game state and [`#'draw`](#gamekit-draw) should be used exclusively for drawing/rendering. `:draw-rate` and `:act-rate` options of `defgame` can be used to specify rate `#'draw` and `#'act` in invocations per second separately, meaning if you set `:draw-rate` to 60 that would mean your framerate would be set to 60 frames per second.
+methods. [`#'act`](#gamekit-act) is used for updaing your game state and [`#'draw`](#gamekit-draw) should be used exclusively for drawing/rendering. `:draw-rate` and `:act-rate` options of `defgame` can be used to specify rate for `#'draw` and `#'act` in invocations per second separately, meaning if you set `:draw-rate` to 60 your framerate would be set to 60 frames per second.

 ## Math